madhusri2004/movie_ticket_booking/README.md

+# Movie_Ticket_Booking_Management System
-#🎟️ Movie Ticket Booking Management System
+🎟️ Movie Ticket Booking Management System

 A simple Python-based Movie Ticket Booking Management System that enables users to create, view, update, and delete movie ticket bookings.
 This project uses a dictionary to store booking details and runs entirely in the terminal.